 This is the person who goes first in the quick, dice rolling game Zombie Dice.
 Players are zombies who are trying to each the most brains.

 A funny who goes first rule for Dragon Farkle.
 A game where a dragon is eating local animals and scaring all the people.
 Players are heroes who are gathering allies to take to defeat the dragon.

 55. Who last watered a plant?

-An Arboretum, is a botanical garden which mostly contains trees.
+An Arboretum, is a botanical garden that mostly contains trees.
 In this game, players are the arborists, who are competing to create the most beautiful garden for people to enjoy.

 56. Who can cackle the most like a vile and greedy medieval pardoner?

 A silly, yet fitting, starting rule for The Road to Canterbury.
-Players sell certificates of pardon to pilgrims travelling to Canterbury.
+Players sell certificates of pardon to pilgrims traveling to Canterbury.

 57. Who has the most tattoos?